Share on social networks!

 But, let us start at the beginning.
 In January 1984, the GNU project was started by Richard Stallman, the founding father of the free software movement, with the goal of creating an open and free alternative to the Unix operating system.
 Among the resources provided by GNU is the C library or the GNU C compiler.

-As a general rule, the program that allocates the machine's resources and carries out direct communication with the hardware is known as "kernel«.
-In 1990, a GNU kernel began to be developed, called GNU Hurd.
-This development began some time before the Linux Kernel.
-In a somewhat parallel way, in 1991 a student at the University of Helsinki set out as a personal project to develop a new kernel for a free operating system.
-This student, known by the name Linus Torvalds, was only 21 years old when on August 25 of that same year, he announced the existence of this system in a Usenet message in the "comp.os.minix" newsgroup which he had been developing since April.
+As a general rule, the program that allocates the machine's resources and communicates directly with the hardware is known as "kernel“.
+In 1990, development began on a GNU kernel called GNU Hurd.
+This development began some time before the Linux kernel.
+In a somewhat parallel fashion, in 1991 a student at the University of Helsinki set out as a personal project to develop a new kernel for a free operating system.
+This student, known as Linus Torvalds, was only 21 years old when on August 25 of that same year, he announced the existence of this system in a Usenet message in the “comp.os.minix” newsgroup which he had been developing since April.

 Image

-This kernel began to be used along with all GNU software.
-To give more information, in June 1994 in GNU's own newsletter, Linux was referred to as a "free UNIX clone."
-In fact, the Debian project itself began calling its Debian product GNU/Linux, including both GNU and Linux.
-As a curious fact, among the names that GNU/Linux received is Lignux, which sounds more pleasant to pronounce.
-Of course, if a user comes across a "GNU/Linux Lover", they should avoid saying just "Linux" at all costs.
-This is because, even in Stallman's own words, Linux is only a 9% of what the entire GNU/Linux project is.
-So not mentioning GNU would be sacrilege.
+This kernel began to be used alongside all GNU software.
+To give more details, in June 1994, the GNU newsletter itself referred to Linux as a "free UNIX clone."
+In fact, the Debian project itself began calling its product Debian GNU/Linux, including GNU as Linux.
+Interestingly, among the names given to GNU/Linux is Lignux, which sounds more pleasant to pronounce.
+Of course, if a user encounters a "GNU/Linux Lover," they should avoid saying "Linux" at all costs.
+This is because, even in Stallman's own words, Linux is only a fragment of the entire GNU/Linux project.
+Therefore, not mentioning GNU would be sacrilege.

 GNU/Linux Distributions